This style guide will help you understand the Glossary audience, definition structure, required level of detail, and how

 --- title: Definition Template status: Feedback Appreciated tags: ["tag 1", "tag 2", ""] ---

-The definitions for technology and concept categories contain three subheadings:
+The definitions for technology and concept categories contain a quick summary and two subheadings:

-- What it is: provide a short and clear overview of what we are talking about.
+- (quick summary) provide a short and clear overview of what we are talking about.

 - Problem it addresses: focus on the problem, not the solution (that comes in the next section).
 Avoid mentioning the term that is defined.
 The problem focuses on what led us to need that thing.

 - How it helps: now, come back to the term.
 How does it address the problem described above?